-The Designer Series includes printed and on-line manuals.
-The on-line manuals are in PDF format on the CD-ROM in the "/doc" directory.
+The Designer Series software includes printed and on-line manuals.
+The on-line manuals are in PDF format on the CD-ROM in the "/manuals" directory.
 These manuals are also installed onto your system when you install the Designer software.
-To view the on-line manuals, you must have Adobe[®] Acrobat Reader[®] installed.
-Actel provides Reader on the Designer CD-ROM.
+To view the on-line manuals, you must install Adobe® Acrobat Reader® from the CD-ROM.